bradlys/checkin/readme.md

 ### Did I say this was a work-in-progress?

 I did, right?
-Yeah, there's more you'll need to do in the future but right now that's it!
-Create an organization, some events for that organization, and start checking-in people!
+OK, just making sure.
+There's more you'll need to do in the future but right now that's it.
+Create an organization, some events for that organization, and start checking-in people.
 Let the good times roll!

 # Work To Be Done